 - Also, contribute to a rapid buildup of carbon deposits; on the backs of the intake valves and in the combustion chamber.

 Carbon deposits in the combustion chamber, can raise compression; to the point where, detonation occurs under load.

 Deposits on the backs of the intake valves in engines equipped with multi-port fuel injection; can cause hesitation and idle problems; because the deposits interfere with proper fuel delivery.

 This Can Also Cause Engine Misfires; If The Carbon Holds The Valve In The Open Position

 Inadequate valve cooling and premature valve failure is another problem; that can be caused by worn guides or ones with excessive clearance.
 About 75% of the heat from a typical valve, is conducted to the seat.
 The remaining 25% goes up the stem and out through the guide.

 On late model engines with three-angle narrow seats; the amount of heat transfer that takes place through the stem; is even higher; because less heat can be dissipated through the valve seat.
 As a result, the valve may run hot and burn.

 Intake valve stem-to guide clearance for most passenger cars ranges from .001 to .003 in.
-Because of extra heat exhaust will be .002 to .004 in.
-Diesel engines as a rule have looser specs on both intake and exhaust guides than gasoline engines.
+Because, of extra heat, the exhaust, will be .002 to .004 in.
+Diesel engines as a rule, have looser specs on both intake and exhaust guides than gasoline engines.

 Engine Exhaust Smoke

-So, Valve guide wear a sign of serious issues with your engine.
-Consequently, Properly sealed valves are crucial to your engine’s compression.
-Finally, If you believe your vehicle is having valve guide problems; you should take it to a certified professional mechanic and have it thoroughly evaluated.
+So, valve guide wear is a sign of, serious issues with your engine.
+Consequently, properly sealed valves are crucial to your engine’s compression.
+Finally, if you believe your vehicle is having valve guide problems; you should take it to a certified professional mechanic and have it thoroughly evaluated.